Lewis & Clark Trail State Park

 The park has 24 standard campsites, which can fit RVs, including motor homes.
 They are available April 1 - October 31, and are reservable from May 15-September 15.

 Check-in time is 2:30 p.m.

 Check-out time is 1 p.m.

-Two teepees are available on a first-come, first-served basis through Oct.
-31. The teepees are 16 feet in diameter with a rubber mat ground cover and can sleep up to eight people each.
+Two teepees are available April 1 - October 7, and are reservable from May 15-September 15.
+The teepees are 16 feet in diameter with a rubber mat ground cover and can sleep up to eight people each.
 No cooking or flames allowed inside the teepees.
 Pets are allowed inside the teepees but must be on leash at the site.

 Reservations & fees